Oh, Mr Porter!: Plot

 Porter has actually unknowingly agreed to transport a group of criminal gun runners to the Irish Free State.
 Although Porter questions some of the odd packages being loaded onto the train, he accepts Joe's claim that these are goalposts for the game.

 The train disappears as the smugglers divert it down a disused branch line near the border.
-Porter decides to track down the errant engine.
+After Porter loses his job due to the misunderstanding he decides to track down the errant engine.

 The trio find the missing train in a derelict railway tunnel, underneath a supposedly haunted windmill.
 They are captured by the gun runners, and escape by climbing up the windmill and then climbing down the sails.
 They couple the criminals' carriages to their own engine, Gladstone, and carry them away from the border at full speed, keeping up steam by burning everything from Harbottle's underwear to the level crossing gates they smash through.
 Albert climbs on top of the carriage and hits anyone who sticks their head out with a large shovel.

 Porter writes a note and places it in Harbottle's 'medicine' bottle.
 He throws it through the window of the station master's office when they pass a large station, alerting the authorities.
 The entire railway goes into action, closing lines and re-routing trains until Gladstone can crash into a siding where the gun runners are arrested by waiting police.

 Afterwards, there is a celebration in which Harbottle points out that Gladstone is ninety years old, and Porter claims it is good for another ninety, at which point the engine explodes.
 Porter, Harbottle and Albert lower their hats in respect.